 - I’ve learned you can still order the free birthday dessert at a restaurant to celebrate someone special, even though he’s not there with you in person.

 - I’ve learned there are equal parts gratitude and satisfaction when your neighbors who’ve been caring for your yard for the past year turn the reins over to you – and your middle-schooler, who now knows how to run the new lawnmower, thanks to their guidance and support.

-- I’ve learned with the help and direction of some awesomely green-thumbed people, I actually enjoy working in the yard.
+- I’ve learned, with the help and direction of some awesomely green-thumbed people, that I actually enjoy working in the yard.
 McAuliffe’s Valley Nursery in Snohomish is now one of my favorite places to hang out.
 Who knew?!?!

 - I’ve learned that painting a ceiling is about the worst home improvement project one can tackle.